sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Try to use “create-app-manifest” command to capture the metadata of your running app into a file and try to use that file to deploy the application
+- If you remove "random-route: true" from your manifest.yml file and then do "cf push", will it work?
+Why?
 - When do you want to use `@ConfigurationProperties` annotation as opposed to `@Value` annotation?